NathanGillispie/Courses-Spring2022/Soc/README.md

 ---|---|---
 10:20 - 11:15 | MWF | Grise 139

+This is a collonade course.

 ### Syllabus

-Transcribed to Markdown from [the syllabus](http://people.wku.edu/douglas.smith/S270syl2022.html) on January 20th, 2022 by me.
+Transcribed to Markdown from [the syllabus](http://people.wku.edu/douglas.smith/S270syl2022.html) on January 25th, 2022 by me.

 ## Introduction to Community, Environment, and Development
 Spring 2022